An Overview of Amateur Call Signs —Past and Present in JA (2)

 1972 JR6

-The Japan-Soviet Joint Declaration of 1956 lay down that Habomai Is. and Shikotan I. should be returnable to Japan.
+The Japan-Soviet Joint Declaration of 1956 laid down that Habomai Is. and Shikotan I. should be returnable to Japan.
 But as a matter of fact, Russia is still the administrative authority in the Four Northern Islands.

-In addition, South Korea asserted its supremacy on Takeshima Is. in Sea of Japan in 1952 and occupy since 1954.
+In addition, South Korea asserted its supremacy on Takeshima Is. in Sea of Japan in 1952, and occupies since 1954.
 Koren operated HM9A/P (1962), 6M0DX (1998), D98TOK (1998) and D9D (2008) from there.

 Continue to The Enigma of Japanese Call Sign System